pchandu/pair-reading/README.md

 ```
 Once a user finishes onboarding, the user lands on the dashboard, where the main functionality of the app exists.
 # Dashboard
-**screenshot of dashboard**
+**screenshot of dashboard with user profile in a red box, calendar in purple, and bookclubs in pink**
-The dashboard is broken into 2 modules: user profile (left) and external interaction: scheduling meetings and visiting bookclubs (right).
+The dashboard is broken into 2 modules: user profile (red outline on the left) and external interaction: scheduling meetings on the calendar (purple) and visiting bookclubs (pink outline on the bottom right).

-# User Profile
+## User Profile
 Users have two primary functionalities:
 1. managing invites.
 Users can be invited to join bookclubs or accept a meeting with a match.
 2. connecting with matches.
-**screenshot of modal**
+A list of matches (an algorithm that finds other users who share book preferences) is populated in a dropdown style list.
+## Calendar
+**gif of different calendar views**
-# Bookclubs
+## Bookclubs
 Bookclubs are micro-communities within PairReading where users interested in a specific set of books can have discussions to gain deeper insights from one another. **bookclub show screenshot**
-## Post Activity & Forums
+### Post Activity & Forums
 Post activity highlights recent posts the user has made.
 Clicking on posts redirects the user to the forum in which the post was made.
 //CRUD
 **screenshot of Forums page**